AmbireTech/adex-protocol/README.md

 The SDK is responsible for displaying ads, sending events to the `adex-node` (OCEAN channel), and collecting and storing the user profile.

+@TODO

-#### The AdEx Profile
+#### The AdEx Lounge

-The AdEx Profile is a user-facing part of the SDK that allows the user to see what data the SDK has collected about them and possibly modify it to their liking.
+The AdEx Lounge (previously called Profile) is a user-facing part of the SDK that allows the user to see what data the SDK has collected about them and possibly modify it to their liking.
 Since this data is not uploaded anywhere, it's significant is limited to the ad selection process.
 So, an end user might want to modify this if they don't want to see ads of a certain type.

 ### Analytics